Baseus

 Clara’s Pros & Cons

-- +Super comfortable for long listening sessions
+- +Lightweight and comfortable for long sessions

-- +Effective noise cancellation at this budget price
+- −No noise cancellation at this price

 Ethan’s Pros & Cons